-Hoping to get the lazy way out of it I immediately went online to try and find a Gruffalo costume to buy but as fate should have it they were all sold out.
+Trying to find the easy way out I immediately went online to try and find a Gruffalo costume to buy they were all sold out.
 Queue panic stations.
 I only had a couple days to figure out what I was going to do.
 Naturally I found myself in my local craft shop The Crafty Bride.
 Its the only place to go to for inspiration in all things craft related and inspired I was.
-For the low cost of just €12.00 I picked up the following:

-1 sheet of purple felt
+- 1 x sheet of purple felt

-1 pack of white felt
+- 1 x pack of white felt

-1 Adults XS brown tshirt (Dealz)
+- 1 x Adults XS brown tshirt (Dealz)

-I did a quick Google search for costume photos for inspiration there were millions of ideas ranging from the most basic/beginner up to expert level.
+With a quick Google search for costume photos for inspiration there were millions of ideas ranging from the most basic/beginner up to expert level.

 - Using a brown t-shirt I cut out purple felt triangles and sewed them on to the back.